 Sadly that hasn’t changed.
 But many other things have!

 The world is a dramatically different place relative to 2003 when I first practiced and ordinarily, in the case of other conditions, technological and medical innovations would be the only independent variables, but this isn’t necessarily the case with OCD — and for reasons you might least suspect.
 Who would have thought that one of the variables would be cultural or social?
 I have always conceptualised OCD as emotional hypersensitivity so that (thanks to Dr Jeffery Schwartz) I realised that people with OCD over-respond to emotional triggers across the board, and not just those with anxiety-provoking implications.
 People with OCD feel the full gamut of the emotional spectrum more acutely — anger, disappointment, rejection, you name it!
-I believe that the outcome of this biological anomaly is that people with OCD are highly sensitised to their environment (and its changes), much more so than other mental health conditions.
+I believe that the outcome of this biological anomaly is that people with OCD are highly sensitised to their environment.
 This can be witnessed in response to ‘new’ OCD obsessions fuelled by the media, e.g., the media’s concentration on paedophilia cases and the current media fascination with all things celebrity and most significantly, their relationships.
 These trends have coincided with an increased presentation of clients with responsibility paedophile concerns and also relationship neuroses.
 Hence, OCD evolves according to social and cultural emphases.